twitter/activerecord-reputation-system/README.md

 ## ActiveRecord Reputation System  [![Build Status](https://secure.travis-ci.org/twitter/activerecord-reputation-system.png)](http://travis-ci.org/twitter/activerecord-reputation-system) [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/twitter/activerecord-reputation-system)

+The Active Record Reputation System helps you build the reputation system for your Rails application.
+It allows Active Record to have reputations and get evaluated by other records.
+This gem allows you to:
+* define reputations in easily readable way.
-The Active Record Reputation System helps you discover more about your application and make better decisions.
-The Reputation System gem makes it easy to integrate reputation systems into Rails applications, decouple the system from the main application and provide guidelines for good design of reputation systems.
+* integrate reputation systems into applications and decouple the system from the main application.
+* discover more about your application and make better decisions.

 ## Installation